tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > *The physical aspect of man, of life, diminishes in opposition to the spiritual aspect, which becomes stronger.*
 (p.
 254)

+> On the contrary, we must *oppose every limitation by the various forms that oppress the rhythm of life,*
+> because, just as in art, *these limitations cause the disequilibrium of life.*
+> And again, just as in art, the liberated, purified forms must be brought through pure relationships toward
+> *the state of mutual equivalence.
+This dual action of art is reflected everywhere in life.*
+>
 > It is therefore of great importance for humanity that art manifest in an exact way the constant but varying
 > rhythm of opposition of the two principal aspects of all life.
 > The rhythm of the straight line in rectangular opposition indicates